 Table 7.3: This table indicates the accessibility of astrophysical sources that can advance key nextgeneration science goals.
 A US Cosmic Explorer consisting of one 20 km observatory, one 40 km observatory, or a pair of observatories of 20 or 40 km length are evaluated in the presence a background network that includes second-generation (2G) gravitational-wave observatories, the EU Einstein Telescope (ET), and a 20 km Cosmic Explorer-like detector located in Australia (CE South).
 For each goal, the colors range from gray (least favorable, science goal not achieved) to green (good, science achievable) and dark green (most favorable).
 Longer, more sensitive detectors are generally better, and a network is required for many science goals.
 For example, studying black holes from the first stars requires a 40 km detector that can see black holes at $z \gtrsim 10$ in a network that can measure both gravitational-wave polarizations to accurately measure the holes' redshifts.
 Only observations of neutron star post-merger signatures benefit from a 20 km detector.
 The higher bandwidth of the 20 km observatory allows for better narrow-band tuning for this particular source, although only one detector needs to be in this configuration.
-Detailed descriptions of the metrics that determine the criteria can be found in §7.2.1.
-The final row, labeled "Technical Risk", represented the technical risk associated with each configurations ability to achieve its target sensitivity; light orange is lowest risk, and red is highest risk.
+Detailed descriptions of the metrics that determine the criteria can be found in \$7.2.1.
+The final row, labeled "Technical risk", represents the risk that Cosmic Explorer's scientific output will be limited by technology shortfalls; light orange is lowest risk, and red is highest risk.
+The 20 km detectors incur a higher risk rating due to the more severe sensitivity impact from underperforming technologies (thermal noise, signal extraction cavity losses, etc.).
 We emphasize that this study is a starting point for community input on Cosmic Explorer.